makoto/blockparty/README.md

 ## TODO

-### Testnet release candidate features

 ### Mainnet release candidate features

 #### Essential

-- Indicate once the event is end (either canceled or paid back)
-- Show event location
-- Show who event owner is
 - Add disclaimer doc
 - Upload the deployed source code to `etherscan.io`

 #### Nice to have

+- Show event location
+- Show who event owner is
+- Support metamask
 - Replace `throw` with returning ether (better practice for handling exceptions)
 - Add readonly views (so that people can see people who attended via mobile phone)
-- Support metamask

 ### Backlog